Parsec-scale properties of the peculiar gigahertz-peaked spectrum quasar 0858-279: Polarization properties

 The EVPA error was calculated using the following formula:

-where $\sigma_\mathrm{EVPA}$ is the error related to the noises in the maps of the $U$ and $Q$ Stokes parameters, $\sigma_{\mathrm{Dterm}}$ is the error related to the polarization leakage parameters and was taken equal to 0.2~percent of the total intensity \citep[e.g.][]{2012AJ....144..105H}, $\sigma_\mathrm{VLA}$ is the error in the VLA data used for absolute EVPA calibration.
+where $\sigma_\mathrm{EVPA}$ is the error related to the noises in the maps of the $U$ and $Q$ Stokes parameters, $\sigma_{\mathrm{Dterm}}$ is the error related to the polarization leakage parameters, with the error being taken equal to 0.2~percent of the total intensity \citep[e.g.][]{2012AJ....144..105H}, $\sigma_\mathrm{VLA}$ is the absolute EVPA calibration error obtained from the VLA data.

-Here, we present the Faraday rotation measure maps for two intervals, 1.4$-$2.4~GHz and 15.4$-$22.2~GHz (\autoref{fig:RM_map_fig}).
-Since there are only two frequencies for the highest interval, the angle ambiguity problem was solved by minimizing the modulus of RM shifting EVPA at one frequency by $n\pi$.
-We do not show the map for 2.3$-$5.0~GHz interval because it looks like the map for the lower frequency interval with a constant RM value.
-This value turned out to be equal to RM obtained for the 1.4$-$2.4~GHz interval within the error limits.
-The results we obtained for the 8.2$-$15.4~GHz interval show a clear non-$\lambda^{2}$-law behaviour for most pixels.
-This can be explained by means of a changing opacity at this frequency interval (\autoref{fig:magn_field_est_fig}).
-Therefore, we do not utilise this interval for our analysis.
+Here, we present the Faraday rotation measure (RM) map for the interval 1.4$-$2.4~GHz (\autoref{fig:RM_map_fig}).
+Since there are only two frequencies for the highest range, the EVPA ambiguity problem was solved by minimizing the modulus of RM shifting EVPA at one frequency by $n\pi$.
+The not shown 1.4$-$2.4~GHz and 2.3$-$5.0~GHz RM maps look very similar with the polarized region showing effectively one RM value for the dominant component `J' since the pixels are codependent and it is unresolved at the lowest frequencies.
+We underline that RM values estimated from the frequency ranges shown in \autoref{tab:polarization_table} agree very well.
+This strongly confirms the two-frequency 15$-$22~GHz RM image and the determined $n\pi$ values.
+The results we obtained for the 8$-$15~GHz interval show a clear non-$\lambda^{2}$ behaviour for most pixels.
+This is explained by changing opacity conditions at this frequency interval (\autoref{fig:magn_field_est_fig}) and consequently expected $90^\circ$ EVPA flip.
+Therefore, we do not utilise the 8$-$15~GHz interval for our analysis.